Chris Wondolowski scores four goals, moves past Landon Donovan to set new MLS all-time goal mark with 146th strike | Goal.com

 San Jose Earthquakes striker Chris Wondolowski made history on Saturday, scoring four goals including his 146th MLS career marker to surpass Landon Donovan for the all-time league record.

-The first strike pulled him level with the the USMNT legend Donovan, while the second made the forward the league's all-time leader in goals scorer.
+The first strike pulled him level with the USMNT legend Donovan, while the second made the forward the league's all-time leader in goals scored.

 Wondolowski's first goal came in the 21st minute against the Chicago Fire.
 With the sides level, the San Jose forward slid in on the back post and tapped home to give his club a 1-0 lead and pull level with Donovan.